New Documentary Will Show Never-Before-Seen Evidence In Death Of Sandra Bland

 Bland's death started a movement.
 Now we get to meet the woman behind it.

-Say Her Name debuts on Monday, December 3 exclusively on HBO and will be available on HBO GO and HBO On Demand.
+Say Her Name debuts on Monday, December 3 at 10 p.m.
+ET exclusively on HBO and will be available on HBO GO and HBO On Demand.

 Advertisement